 The school should continue to support your child to benefit from a broad, flexible curriculum that builds on their existing learning.
-If your child needs extra help to access learning at home, the school should provide them with the support or adjustments they need.
-Arrangements should suit your child’s state of health and where they are (for example, hospital or home).
+If your child needs extra help to access learning at home, the school should try to provide them with the support or adjustments they need.
 It is important that the school and other professionals listen to your child’s views when they are arranging their out-of-school education.

 If you are concerned that your child needs more or different support to help them with their learning while they cannot attend school, or help them return to school, you can speak to their school about this.